iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.43.1/report.md

 > I have tried to use this app to separate times to speak with a doctor using a video call and the first time it would not take my credit card information and I never could get that to complete and now this second time I could never get past the screen asking for my blood pressure my heart rate my blood glucose levels and that sort of thing I can get to that point and it would never go any further no matter what I did so I just closed the app logged into the website through Google and everything w<br> :date: __2020-07-23 17:07:26__

-> The app is ok.
-There were always some issues with the the video chat and scheduling.
-The dr I spoke to basically had no idea what I was talking about.
-He just got paid for telling me to go to urgent care.
-Which I finally got a hold of my PCP and she figured it out.
-There are not enough providers for other services.<br> :date: __2020-06-26 22:23:55__

 #### 1-star reviews